AmberElferink/VRshoesDataProcessing/Readme.md

 The anaconda environment settings and installed packages are given in anaconda_environment.yaml, and can be directly imported via the Anaconda Navigator GUI to create an environment that can run this project.
 Python version: 3.10.12
+I opened the folder in VScode, but you can use an editor of your choosing.
+If using VScode, I recommend installing the Python, Python Debugger, and Pylance extensions.
+Set the Anaconda environment there as interpreter Ctrl+Shift+P,

 ## What is in what file?

+### Loading an individual file
+Note, in some files only a single data file is loaded (for example genTrajectory): `df = filterdata.filterFileToDataFrame('UserTestTrackingData/AverageShoes/2/Scenario2_20230404_10371816/0_TrackingData_20230404_10371816.csv')`.
+In that case, you can get the path if you are working in VScode, by navigating to the file you want to load > Right click > Copy Relative path, paste it, and REPLACE \ by /.
+If you don't, it will throw an error not explaining what is wrong!

 ### UserTestTrackingData folder
 The UserTestTrackingData contains the data for the user from the experiment.
 It's subfolder have data organized as: